U.S. airstrikes against Yemen terror groups grew sixfold under Trump

 In December, CENTCOM acknowledged that the U.S. military had conducted "multiple ground operations" in Yemen in 2017, but did not provide a specific number or details about the raids.

-Asked how many U.S. forces are stationed in Yemen, a spokesperson declined to provide details.
+Asked how many U.S. forces are stationed in Yemen, a Pentagon spokesperson declined to provide details.

-"We do not discuss specific troop numbers, but at times there is a small amount of U.S. personnel in Yemen," said Pentagon spokesperson Lt.
+"We do not discuss specific troop numbers, but at times there is a small amount of U.S. personnel in Yemen," the spokesperson, Lt.
 Cmdr.
-Rebecca Rebarich.
+Rebecca Rebarich, said.